 2 Night working will only be permitted on condition that there is sufficient venue management cover and appropriate duty staff to oversee safe working practices and to ensure adherence to licensing restrictions, particularly vehicle movement curfews.

-3 Organisers must cover any associated costs and also provide their own venue cover.
+3 Organisers must meet any associated venue costs and also provide sufficient cover of their own.
 A suitable risk assessment must be carried out.
 Please contact your Event Manager for further details.